sawsedge/fleX/README.md

 This is an XFCE 4 theme.
 Initially adapted from mx-comfort-dark by MXLinux, and influenced by several other themes, such as Default, Numix, Kokodi, and Borders by Richard Wurth.

-      -  I wanted colored borders to differentiate the active window without being too obnoxious.
+      -  I wanted colored borders to differentiate the active window.
       -  It uses the highlight color from the current GTK theme for the border color.
       -  The borders are thick so they are easier to "grab" with the mouse.
       -  Buttons go wherever the user places them via XFCE Window Manager Style tab.